Wittelab/samasy/README.md

 # Samasy
 A **Sa**mple **Ma**nagement **Sy**stem for 96 well plates, including robotic transfer.

-Sample automation and management is increasingly important as the number and size of population-scale and high-throughput projects grow.
-This is particularly the case in large-scale population studies where sample size is far outpacing the commonly used 96-well plate format.
-To facilitate management and transfer of samples in this format, we present Samasy, a web-based application for the construction of a sample database, intuitive display of sample and batch information, and facilitation of automated sample transfer or subset.
-Samasy is designed with ease-of-use in mind, can be quickly set up, and runs in any web browser.
+Samasy is a web app designed to streamline sample tracking and transfers, ideal for handling samples in 96-well plates.
+It enables you to import data about your samples and plates, allowing for easy visualization of their information.
+Additionally, Samasy simplifies sample transfers by generating mapping files for liquid handling robots, reducing the likelihood of errors.
+If your needs are more basic, Samasy can also serve as a straightforward 96-well plate inventory system.
+Designed with ease-of-use in mind, Samasy can be quickly set up and is accessible through any web browser

 *Details about how Samasy is implemented can be found [here](IMPLEMENTATION.md).*